PatchLore/Promptedia/docs/roadmap.md

 ## 🏁 Conclusion

-Promptopedia is not just a prompt library — it's the **creative engine of your ecosystem**.
+On Point Prompt is not just a prompt library — it's the **creative engine of your ecosystem**.

 A hub for discovery, education, and generation — designed to inspire creators and link directly into tools like Soundswoop.